 Mobility is a privilege we take for granted.
-And this is not the case: many people due to age, ailments or other conditions, cannot move freely as they wish.
+And this is not the case: many people, due to age, ailments or other conditions, cannot move as freely as they wish.

 This is why I find this WheeM-i created by Italdesign very interesting.
-The name is a fusion of “Wheelchair Mobility integration”, literally “Wheelchair Mobility Integration”, and that's what it is all about.
-Basically a bike sharing for wheelchair users.
+The name is a fusion of "Wheelchair Mobility integration", literally "Integration for wheelchair mobility", and it is precisely this.
+Practically a bike sharing for wheelchair users.

 WheeM-i, sustainable micro-mobility